A mentor asked me a question that I couldn’t immediately answer… or ignore: “How would your life be different without fear?”

-Last year, I was dared to jump into freezing ocean water, a winter Polar Bear Dip.
+Last year, I was dared to try a Polar Bear Dip, jumping into freezing water.
 Standing on the pier staring 4 meters down at deep green ocean water with chunks of floating ice.
 I could lean forward or step back…

 Balancing on the edge, adrenaline kicked in, my pulse racing and blood was whooshing in my ears… I’m pretty sure my heart was trying to climb up my throat.
 I hesitated again then restarted the mental countdown…

-The only thing I remember on the way down was: “so that’s what fear feels like…”
+The only thing I remember on the way down was the thought: “so that’s what fear feels like…”

 I didn’t feel cold until I put my hands on the ladder rungs to climb out.
 My hands felt like they were freezing to the metal.

-Physical fear jumpstarts your adrenal system.
-Time slows and your senses heighten, everything is more intense.
+Physical fear jumpstarts our adrenal system, time slows and senses are heightened.
 You can feel the fear through your whole body… it’s kind of fun (afterwards)….

-Fighting and beating that mental resistance seemed like a small victory at the time, but I was the only horn player that showed up.
-I was hired and paid to play every week for the rest of the school year… I learned more on that regular gig than in any class or practice room that year!
+I’m glad I did, I was the only horn player that showed up, and I was hired and paid to play every week for the rest of the school year… I learned more on that regular gig than in any class or practice room that year!